-A follow-up program verifies the accuracy of the effects assessment and evaluates the effectiveness of mitigation measures.
+A follow-up program quantitatively verifies the accuracy of the effects assessment (including the HIA and HHRA results) and evaluates the effectiveness of mitigation measures.
 The information obtained through the follow-up program may be used to determine whether additional actions are needed to address unanticipated outcomes.

-Follow-up programs are an opportunity to continue to consult affected Indigenous groups and, if undertaken collaboratively, can support solution-oriented approaches to adaptive management20 through early identification of problems in follow-up programs and appropriate solutions that take Indigenous knowledge into account.
+Follow-up programs are an opportunity to continue to consult affected Indigenous groups and, if undertaken collaboratively, can support solution-oriented approaches to adaptive management through early identification of problems in follow-up programs and appropriate solutions that take Indigenous knowledge into account.